kdoore/1335GitBook/drawing-application-logic.md

     called when clearBtn has been clicked and has on==true

  - set fill
- - draw rectangle behind buttons
+ - draw background-color rectangle to clear the canvas.

  ###Logic in drawMenu:

+ //4 buttons - 3 patterns, 1 clearButton
--  draw background rectangle
+-  draw a menu - background (rectangle)
--  display menuArray object
+-  display buttonGroup object
 -  display clearButton object